 Here were some of the criteria that meant you were a witch: having red hair, having a birthmark, being left-handed… Needless to say, a lot of people would correspond to this.

-People suspected to be a witch would then be tight up in the shape of a cross (left hand with right foot, left foot with right hand) and thrown into the North Loch.
+People suspected to be a witch would then be tightened up in the shape of a cross (left hand with the right foot, left foot with right hand) and thrown into the North Loch.
 If they would sink that meant they were innocent.
-However, unfortunately nobody would go to rescue them so they would drown.
-If they would float, even for a few seconds, they were considered as a witch and picked up to be burned on public place.
+However, unfortunately, nobody would go to rescue them so they would drown.
+If they would float, even for a few seconds, they were considered as a witch and picked up to be burned in public place.

 You can still see the exact place where all these “witches” died: Castlehill.

-We hope you enjoyed these facts about Edinburgh!
+We hope you enjoyed these fun facts about Edinburgh!

 You may also be interested in: